nancex/vscode-search-files/README.md

 ## Features

-With this extension, you can easily search files by its name and open them in the editor.
+With this extension, you can easily search files by their names and open them in the editor.